finos/common-domain-model/docs/contribution.md

 ## Model maintenance

-Before the Pull Request can be merged into the CDM\'s main branch, some work is usually required by the Maintainer to preserve the integrity of the model source code and of its downstream dependencies.
+Before the Pull Request can be merged into the CDM's main branch, some work is usually required by the Maintainer to preserve the integrity of the model source code and of its downstream dependencies.